thomasbeo/AthleticFacilitiesBookingWebpage/README.md

   <img width="290" height="28" alt="image" src="https://github.com/user-attachments/assets/6b3fc5b5-8d6a-4627-a60f-e3d1ce6f891e" />

 and we return to the login page.
-We use the previous credentials and we click on the button "" to login:
+We use the previous credentials and we click on the button "Σύνδεση" to login:

   <img width="534" height="776" alt="image" src="https://github.com/user-attachments/assets/93adda6c-ea4c-4eee-9bf9-ac86efd771c7" />